janjiralakirankumar/janjiralakirankumar/README.md

 **Note:** Replace the resource names as needed.
 This removes the resources from the Terraform state.
 Afterward, you can safely delete your Terraform working directory.

 ---

-These revised instructions should help you set up HPE Hybrid Cloud on AWS with Terraform more effectively.